 Mr Martella received his JD from Vanderbilt University Law School in 1995 and his BS from Cornell University in 1992.
 Admissions include: District of Columbia and Maryland.

-This biography is an extract from The International Who's Who of Environment Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Environment which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication